 Window tint can improve comfort, reduce glare, and make your vehicle look sleek, but it has to follow the rules.
-Window tint laws in Ohio set specific limits on how dark and reflective your windows can be.
+Ohio window tint laws set specific limits on how dark and reflective your windows can be.

 How Ohio Measures Window Tint